Skulaurun/Aperiment/README.md

   }
 ]
 ```
+When a user installs the pack, we provide him with a default/official server, thus the `servers.dat` file.
+The `ADD` action means, that the file is extracted from the .zip only when it does not already exist.
+We don't want the user to lost their servers when the pack is updated.

+For specific pack experience, we might have configured some mods, and we want these configuration files to remain the same, even if the user changed them.
+The `REPLACE` action means, that all files are awalys extracted from the .zip for the mods we provided custom configuration files.
+While the user still retaining his other (not so important) mod configs, e. g. client-side BetterFoliage, etc.

+To play on our official server, we don't allow any client-side modifications, the user wouldn't connect if they had different mod set.
+The `DELETE` action means, that everything (in this folder) is extracted again from the .zip, any user modification is lost in the process as the folder on the disk is deleted.

+### Allowed Actions

-`ADD` - Extract the file from the zip only if it does not already exist.<br>
+`ADD` - Extract the file only if it does not already exist.<br>
-`REPLACE` - Rewrite the file if it exists otherwise create.<br>
+`REPLACE` - Extract the file always (rewrite), other files are kept.<br>
-`DELETE` - Delete target folder, extract everything again.<br>

-This is useful when you don't want to delete user specific configuration when updating a pack.

-Note: This system is deprecated, and will most likely be replaced in the future, while still supporting the old one.
+`DELETE` - Extract the file always (rewrite), other files are deleted.<br>

-## URI 'aperiment://' Handler
+## 🔍 URI 'aperiment://' Handler
 ⚠️ Warning, so far Windows only!

-Open hyperlinks with (external application) Aperiment.<br>
+Open web hyperlinks with (external application) Aperiment.<br>
 ```html
 <a href="aperiment:launch?remote=https://www.skulaurun.eu/skultech/manifest.json">Open in Aperiment</a>
 ```
-Note: Users of your website need to install Aperiment beforehand.

-## Plans for the future
+Note: Aperiment needs to be installed on the client's computer in order for this link to work.

+## 📑 TODO List
-- Support downloading mods from CurseForge or Modrinth.
+- Support CurseForge and Modrinth as mod sources.
-- Add alternative pack update system, via "patches" (separate versions into "base" and "patch").
+- Alternative pack update system, separate versions into "base" and "patch".
-- Create central manifest database, hosted on my servers, fetch and add packs from the database through the launcher directly.
+- Central manifest database, differentiate between verified manifests and 3rd party potentially dangerous.

-## License
+## 💖 License
 Aperiment is available under the **GNU General Public License v3.0**.
 See [`LICENSE.md`](https://github.com/Skulaurun/Aperiment/blob/master/LICENSE).